ngohamah/gpt_autograder/ReadMe.md

 - Fewer files to generate wider context.
 - Responses are not fixed, which is a feature of LLM models
 - No memory, between user uploads or interactions
-- #TODO Future feature to add will be an entry box for the user to include their API key.